bootstrap-vue-next/bootstrap-vue-next/CONTRIBUTING.md

 Setting up your workspace follows traditional open-source flows, if you are already familiar with the process, you can most likely skip this section:

+**Only pnpm is allowed**, attempting to run any other package manager tool will cause a warning error.
+View pnpm installation at <https://pnpm.io/installation>

 1. Go to the <https://github.com/cdmoro/bootstrap-vue-3>
 2. Click **Fork** at the top
 3. On your IDE of choice, clone your own, new, forked repository